anirbanmukherjee2709/tsai_end2.0/README.md

 ```

 # What is "loss" in a neural network?
-Generally, a loss function tells the optimisation algorithm how 'good' the predictions are by seeing the difference between actual and predicted values.
-These losses are used as a feedback signal, thus updating the weights and biases to have a lower loss in the next epoch.
+Generally, a cost or loss function tells the optimisation algorithm how 'good' the predictions are by seeing the difference between actual and predicted values.
+These losses are used as a feedback signal, thus updating the weights and biases to have a lower loss in the next epoch as it gives us the measure of mistakes made by the network in predicting the output.
+Thus, Loss or error is the quantitative measure of deviation between the predicted output and the actual output in anticipation.

 # What is the "chain rule" in gradient flow?